Musical instrument building, set up and maintenance courses in the Manchester area.

 Before the course starts you will receive a handbook on the sort of instrument you might want to bring along with you.

-This is the exact same booklet from the set up course expanded upon to contain information on how to asses the fret wire on your guitar, some guitars may be a bit too far gone and really require a re-fret, it is still possible to bring this type of instruments in as we can improve this instruments playabiliy although perfection may not be possible, this is akin to what you can do with a vintage instrument to preserve the frets, letting some low points pass so that you retain the frets whilst triny to keep as much of the height as posible.
+This is the exact same booklet from the set up course expanded upon to contain information on how to asses the fret wire on your guitar, some guitars may be a bit too far gone and really require a re-fret, it is still possible to bring this type of instruments in as we can improve this instruments play-ability although perfection may not be possible, this is akin to what you can do with a vintage instrument to preserve the frets, letting some low points pass so that you retain the frets whilst trying to keep as much of the height as possible.
 Some jobs are a balancing act, perfection may not always be possible when we are trying to preserve the whole and can accept some minor defects to preserve the instrument in hand.
 If it is too far gone then the handbook should be able to make this clear and then there is no other option than a re-fret for that particular instrument.

 It is ideal for you to work on your own instrument, if you are unable to provide an instrument to work on then please get in touch and we can provide one for you.